gumyr/build123d/docs/tips.rst

-As both `CadQuery <https://cadquery.readthedocs.io/en/latest/index.html>`_ and **build123d** use a common OpenCascade Python wrapper (`OCP <https://github.com/CadQuery/OCP>`_) it's possible to interchange objects between the two systems by transferring the ``wrapped`` objects as follows:
+As both `CadQuery <https://cadquery.readthedocs.io/en/latest/index.html>`_ and **build123d** use a common OpenCascade Python wrapper (`OCP <https://github.com/CadQuery/OCP>`_) it's possible to interchange objects both from CadQuery to build123d and vice-versa by transferring the ``wrapped`` objects as follows (first from CadQuery to build123d):

 .. code-block:: python